Question time: Australia

 Interjections from both government and opposition members in the House of Representatives and the Senate are common, and broadly speaking are an accepted practice, although the speaker of the House or the president of the Senate will intervene if interjections become too frequent, if they contain inappropriate content, or if the member interjecting is disrupting debate.
 Given that question time is the only time of day when all members of Parliament are in their respective chambers, the appearance of question time can be rowdy and boisterous compared to the normally sedate activity during the rest of the day.

-There is a 30-second time limit for questions by the Opposition and a four-minute time limit for answers in the House of Representatives.
-Crossbench MPs get a time limit of 30 seconds, the same as Government and Opposition members.
-This was reduced from 45 seconds when the standing orders were amended on 2 August 2022.
+In the past, questions and answers had no time limits.
+Following the 2010 federal election, changes to the standing orders imposed a 45-second time limit for questions and a four-minute time limit for answers in the House of Representatives.
+This was reduced to 30 seconds for questions and three minutes for answers when the standing orders were again amended following the 2022 federal election.
 In the Senate, a questioner may ask an initial question and two supplementary questions related to their initial question.
 Each question has a one-minute time limit.
 Answers to initial questions are limited to three minutes, and answers to supplementary questions are limited to one minute.
 A senator may also move to 'take note' of a minister's answer after question time, allowing questioners (generally Opposition senators) to respond to the answers provided by ministers.

 It is very common for points of order to be raised during question time on the issue of relevance, as a Minister answering questions will normally attempt to redirect the answer to an attack on their opponents.
 However, as long as the Minister is talking on the general subject of the matter raised in the question, it is usually considered relevant to the question, even if it does not address the specific issue raised in the question at all.

 State parliaments adopt similar practices to the federal Parliament with the exception of the Parliament of Victoria, where, since 2015, government backbenchers are no longer entitled to ask questions during question time.
 As a replacement, ministers can make two-minute ministerial statements to the chamber (see Dorothy Dixer).

 Question time has been broadcast on ABC Radio since 1946 and televised since 1991 by the Australian Broadcasting Corporation.

 There is a common misperception that question time is about asking questions to ministers as there are uncommon occurrences of questions being asked to members of Parliament who are not ministers.